MikeIbberson/site/content/projects/century.md

 - Flat-rate shipping
 - Inventory alerts

-Given that another project I had been working on at the time also integrated with Bambora for credit card handling, [I created a package](https://github.com/MikeIbberson/bambora) that configures the hosted webforms in React.
+Given that another project I had been working on used Bambora for credit card handling,
+[I created a package](https://github.com/MikeIbberson/bambora) that configures the hosted webforms in React.